 ANotes@ means the notes issued by the Trust, payable to the order of the Lenders, pursuant to the Facility Agreement.

-ANotional Amount@ shall mean, as at any date of determination, the aggregate outstanding principal amount of the Applicable Tranche plus accrued but unpaid interest on the .
+ANotional Amount@ shall mean, as at any date of determination, the aggregate outstanding principal amount of the Applicable Tranche plus accrued but unpaid interest on the Notes Applicable Tranche.

 [APrincipal Put Notice@ shall have the meaning given to that term in the Put Option Agreement.]
 [Delete if not applicable]